We Handle Car Crashes Involving Drunk Or Drugged Drivers

 Perhaps the most tragic cases are when children are seriously injured or killed by intoxicated drivers.
-Kids are more vulnerable and can be more easily injured while riding in a vehicle, riding their bicycles, or simply playing outside.
-Determining the lifelong impact and costs from a DUI accident in which a child is involved can be difficult, since certain consequences - like brain injuries - might not fully reveal themselves for years.
-It may seem crass to think about finances when a child has been seriously injured, but planning accordingly can make the child's life easier in the long run.
+Kids are more vulnerable and can be more easily injured while riding in vehicles, riding their bicycles or simply playing outside.
+Determining the lifelong impact of and costs from a driving under the influence (DUI) accident in which a child is involved can be difficult, since certain consequences – like brain injuries – might not fully reveal themselves for years.
+It may seem crass to think about finances when a child has been seriously injured, but planning accordingly can make the child’s life easier in the long run.

 This is a real possibility any time a child is hit by a drunk driver, so bring a civil suit against the driver to help with future expenses.
 No one wants to think about these things, but an experienced lawyer can help you in such a terrible time.
 We are here precisely so that you don’t have to worry about the future.

 A successful legal claim can result in compensation for the following:

 Money cannot undo the trauma that has shaken your life, but it can help make your accident a thing of the past so that you can move on and focus on healing.

 How Is Fault Proven After A DUI Accident In Washington?

 The tragic consequences of driving under the influence of alcohol or drugs are widely known, and yet, intoxicated driving is still one of the most common causes of auto accidents in the state of Washington.
 Under RCW 46.61.502, an individual is guilty of driving while under the influence of intoxicating substances if he or she has a blood alcohol concentration of .08% or higher.